svyatik/GoodParallax/README.md

 ## Features
 - Smooth work;
 - Very easy to set up and play;
 - No jQuery.
-Plugin has been coded on JavaScript;
+Plugin has been coded on pure JavaScript;

 ## How to use
 - just include the plugin to your project...